mouseless/baked/unreleased.md

 - `ReportPage.QueryParameters` property is renamed to `Inputs`
 - `Parameters.vue` is renamed to `Inputs.vue`
 - `QueryParameters.vue` is renamed to `QueryBoundInputs.vue`
+- `TypeWithOnlyGetIsReportPage` ux feature is removed, and adding `ReportPage` component to a type is moved to `DefaultThemeFeature`

 ## Improvements

 - `Parameters` now accept parameter class attribute for each parameter